HariSekhon/DevOps-Bash-tools/README.md

 - `mac_diff_settings.sh` - takes before and after snapshots of UI setting changes and diffs them to make it easy to find `defaults` keys to add to `setup/mac_settings.sh` to save settings
 - `mac_restore_file.sh` - checks all the backup mount points for the latest backup that has a given file and then restores it
+- `mac_backup_du_in_progress.sh` - find large files in the currently in-progress Time Machine backup to find out what is taking so long and racking up so many more GB of changes than you expect.
+This helps discover large but unnecessary files that you might want to exclude using the adjacent script `mac_backup_exclude_paths.sh`
 - `mac_backup_exclude_paths.sh` - excludes many common large caches, docker and VM paths from macOS Time Machine backups
 - `mac_backup_find_excluded_paths.sh` - does a deep search for macOS Time Machine excluded backup paths on file/folder attributes.
 See [HariSekhon/Knowledge-Base Mac page](https://github.com/HariSekhon/Knowledge-Base/blob/main/mac.md#time-machine) for why
 - `mac_rmdir.sh` - safely delete a directory on Mac only if it is empty of actual data, by first removing macOS hidden metadata files and dirs such as `.fseventsd/`, `.Spotlight-V100/` and `.DS_Store` - straight `rmdir` fails otherwise